 TONI WATT, PH.D.

-Dr. Watt is a Professor of Sociology at Texas State University, where she teaches undergraduate and graduate courses in research methodology.
+Dr. Watt is a professor and department chair of Sociology at Texas State University.
+She teaches undergraduate and graduate courses in research methodology.
 Her areas of expertise include program evaluation and advanced statistics.
 Recent projects have centered on mental and behavioral health, child welfare, and health disparities.
 She has numerous academic publications, and her work has been featured in the New York Times, The Boston Globe, USA Today, and other national and international media.
 Dr. Watt received the prestigious Pro Humanitate Literary Award, which is given to researchers who make a significant contribution to “best practice” in the field of child welfare.
 Toni has a bachelor’s degree in marketing and a master’s in business administration.
 She received her PhD in sociology with an emphasis in demography at the University of Texas at Austin.

 Luminosa Research regularly partners with highly esteemed individuals and organizations to provide specific knowledge, skills, and resources.